kaltura/nginx-vod-module/README.md

 * **context**: `http`, `server`, `location`

 When enabled, the module forces all segments to start with a key frame.
-Enabling this setting can lead to differences between the actual segment durations and the durations reported in the manifest.
+Enabling this setting can lead to differences between the actual segment durations and the durations reported in the manifest (unless vod_manifest_segment_durations_mode is set to accurate).

 #### vod_segment_count_policy
 * **syntax**: `vod_segment_count_policy last_short/last_long/last_rounded`
 * **default**: `last_short`
 * **context**: `http`, `server`, `location`

-Configures the policy for calculating the segment count:
+Configures the policy for calculating the segment count, for segment_duration = 10 seconds:
 * last_short - a file of 33 sec is partitioned as - 10, 10, 10, 3
 * last_long - a file of 33 sec is partitioned as - 10, 10, 13
 * last_rounded - a file of 33 sec is partitioned as - 10, 10, 13, a file of 38 sec is partitioned as 10, 10, 10, 8